greisane/gret/README.md

 # gret

 A collection of Blender tools I've written for myself over the years.
-I use these daily so they should be bug-free, mostly.
+I use these daily so they should be mostly bug-free.
 Feel free to take and use any parts of this project. `gret` can be typed with one hand in the search bar.